kthffmn/kthffmn.github.io/source/_posts/2016-02-08-html-bouncing-ball-using-nested-marquees.markdown

 Using nested marquee tags is an easy way to create the appearance of a bouncing ball that requires no JavaScript or fancy new CSS and it renders in almost [50%](https://en.wikipedia.org/wiki/Usage_share_of_web_browsers#Summary_tables) of viewers' browsers!
 Yay!

-To learn more about the marquee tag, check out [Evan Goer's blog](http://goer.org/Journal/2003/11/the_marquee_element_revolutions.html), [Zach Holman's blog](http://zachholman.com/posts/only-90s-developers/), and [David Walsh's letter to the webmaster](http://davidwalsh.name/open-letter-webmaster).
+To learn more about the marquee tag, check out [Evan Goer's blog](http://goer.org/Journal/2003/11/the_marquee_element_revolutions.html), [Zach Holman's blog](http://zachholman.com/posts/only-90s-developers/), or [David Walsh's letter to the webmaster](http://davidwalsh.name/open-letter-webmaster).